egidio-santos/europass.net/README.md

 # Europass.Net

 **!!!THIS IS A PRE-ALPHA VERSION USE AT YOUR OWN RISK!!!**

 Europass.Net is a simple C#/.Net implementation of the Europass CV Layout.

-You can use this to:
+You can use this library to:
-  - Read/write Europass XML Files
+  - Read/Write Europass XML Files
   - Extract XML Info from exported PDF Files
+  - Generate a PDF based on the standard layout **(Requires Internet Connection)**

 ### Tech